logo

 It is in painting, that the brush spins around the soul of patterns; it imparts identity to them and creates a depiction of them on the fabric canvas of the painting.
 Furthermore, it is a Persian term that consists of two parts etymologically: Qalam “قلم” [meaning pen or brush] and Kari “کاری” [meaning doing something], and its meaning is the artistic work that is done with a brush.

-In the visual memory and preservation and transmission of narrative, ritual, and cultural values, there is a special place for Pardeh-Khani1 in Iranian art.
-Sourat-Khani2, Shamayel-Gardani3, and Parde-Dari are parts of Pardeh-Khani and cannot be considered synonymous with Pardeh-Khani (Beizai, p.
+In the visual memory and preservation and transmission of narrative, ritual, and cultural values, there is a special place for Pardeh-Khani in Iranian art.
+Sourat-Khani, Shamayel-Gardani, and Parde-Dari are parts of Pardeh-Khani and cannot be considered synonymous with Pardeh-Khani (Beizai, p.
 74; Gharibpour, p.
 56).

 The emergence of this type of folk painting is traced back centuries before the advent of coffeehouse painting, concurrently with the ancient tradition of storytelling, elegy recitation, and lamentation singing in Iran, and it is attributed to the depiction on earthenware and the figures of Sog-Siyavash.
 (Bloch-Bashi, Elements, p.
 175).
 Some also consider the paintings of Mani as the source of inspiration for these historical manifestations of religious motifs (Hasan Beigi, p.
 340).